LeonStansfield/tawnyAV/README.md

 # Tawny AV

 ## Description
-Tawny AV is an audio-visual software built in Rust that generates dynamic visualizations based on live audio captured from a microphone.
-The visuals are powered by GLSL fragment shaders, which dynamically respond to detected beats in the audio input.
+Tawny AV is an audio-visual software built in Rust that is designed to display dynamic visualizations based on live audio captured from a microphone.
+The visuals are managed by 'scenes', which are modular components that will render visual effects to the screen, such as the image shader scene, which uses GLSL fragment shaders to create procedural visualisation.
+The software is designed to be modular, allowing developers to easily add new scenes and shaders.

 # Features
  - Real-time Audio Processing using the device’s microphone to detect beats and trigger events dynamically.
  - Detected beats are automatically aligned with visual effects for a responsive audiovisual experience.
+ - Modular scene management allows for easy addition of new visualizations.
  - GLSL fragment shaders to generate real-time visuals with smooth performance using the GPU.
  - Users can modify shaders, color palettes, and background images to create their own visuals.
  - All visual assets (images, colors, and shaders) are interchangeable and can be modified by the user